Getting Started

 - Modern Syntax Support: Focus on Vue 3 Composition API and

-It does not prioritize support for:
+It does not prioritize supporting:

 What It Is / What It Is Not